Welcome to Volume 8 of Executed to Suppress His Message.

 And He said, “Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?”
 (Genesis 3:11).

-Finally, let’s go back a few verses and see how Eve reacted to this talking tree:
+Now let’s go back a few verses and see how Eve reacted to this talking tree:

 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate (Genesis 3:6).